-These gaming livestreams include gamers talking about their lifestyles, advertise game creators, and review games as part of promoting them.
-Game livestreaming is a niche market that yields to millions of subscribers and audience members.
-Gaming website Twitch was acquired by Amazon who recognized the potential growth in this industry.
+These gaming live streams include gamers talking about their lifestyles, advertising game creators, and reviewing games as part of promoting them.
+Game live streaming is a niche market that yields millions of subscribers and audience members.
+Gaming website Twitch was acquired by Amazon which recognized the potential growth in this industry.
 By August 2014, Twitch had up to 55 million monthly active users.
 Due to celebrity collaborations and broadcasts, these numbers have skyrocketed through the years.
 In 2020, Twitch has 3.8 million users, an estimated revenue of $1.54 billion, and an 18% growth in the number of streamers.

 Over half of their users are between 18-34 years old, allowing them to target Gen Z and Millenials through streaming, with 73% under the age of 35.
 Furthermore, there is a global viewership with a majority of the viewers in the USA, Germany, South Korea, and Russia.
 Streamers are encouraged to create more content as they get paid for the hours of content they create, subscriptions to their channels, and ads played on their channels.